We use cookies for statistical purposes.

 Digital Nomad Visa in Switzerland

-Digital nomads are welcome in Switzerland, even if at the moment there is no specific visa program under which these can relocate here.
+Digital nomads are welcome in Switzerland, even if at the moment there is no specific visa program under which they can relocate here.
 The most important aspect to take into account, however, is that no matter your country of residence you need an entry visa.

-Below, our immigration lawyers explain the alternatives you have to a digital nomad visa in Switzerland.
+Below, our Swiss immigration lawyers explain the alternatives you have to a digital nomad visa in Switzerland.
 You will also find interesting facts about living in one of the most beautiful European countries.

 Switzerland and the digital nomad visa program for remote workers